D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Grizzlies

-D'Angelo Russell will hope to make a difference for the Los Angeles Lakers at 7:30 PM on Wednesday versus the Memphis Grizzlies in the 2023 NBA Playoffs.
+D'Angelo Russell and the rest of the Los Angeles Lakers match up versus the Memphis Grizzlies in the NBA Playoffs on Saturday, at 10:00 PM ET.

-In this article, we break down Russell's available prop bets, providing stats to help you figure out the best wagers to make.
+With prop bets available for Russell, let's break down some stats and trends to help you find good wagers.

 D'Angelo Russell Prop Bets vs. the Grizzlies